 Life assurance is also needed before your mortgage is drawn down.
 Any past or present personal and family illnesses will be investigated.
 This needs to be in place as an assurance that the bank gets paid in the event of an illness to the mortgage holder.

-How Fexco can help you with your property purchase in Ireland while you are a foreign investor:
+How Fexco can help you with FX transfers when buying property in Ireland:

 Buying a foreign property is a huge financial commitment.
 Having an international payments provider in your corner will help you to save a considerable amount of money when transferring funds.